yuburoll/phalwol/README.md

 Hatsuki means August in Japanese, and phalwol means August in Korean.
 This keyboard layout is an hommage to Hatsukey70, so I want to credit the original design by name.

+This keyboard has additional Y/H/B keys which positioned between keyboards, and auxilary row at left outside. you may put the keycaps from numpad.

-This keyboard have hotswap-only PCB.
+This keyboard has hotswap-only PCB.

 phalwol can change layout to followings: